lanewhitmore/BIS_Data_Pipeline/README.md

     B. 'pause' has been added to bis_pipe_automation.bat to show the prints within the Window's command prompt until a key is pressed to exit.

     C. Task Scheduler will now populate BIS_ID with monthly CSV updates on the 2nd of every month at 10AM PST.
 Logs should be used to ensure the process has been     completed.

 <br>

 ## Data

-As summarized under *Context and Project*, __*BIS Pipeline*__ data includes US dollar exchange rates (monthly, quarterly and annual), consumer prices, and policy rates (monthly).
+As summarized under *Opportunity and Solution*, __*BIS Pipeline*__ data includes US dollar exchange rates (monthly, quarterly and annual), consumer prices, and policy rates (monthly).
 These datasets are sourced from BIS’ statistics download page located at https://www.bis.org/statistics/full_data_sets.htm, baseline-summarized in Table 1 as follows:

 __Table 1__<br>
 *BIS Datasets*